United sorry for falsely accusing gay father of fondling his child

 Henry Amador-Batten, a gay father flying to his North Carolina home last Saturday, was accused by United flight attendants of inappropriately touching his son on the flight, setting off a police investigation and angering the boy's fathers.

-"This is not how anyone deserves to be treated," Amador-Batten's husband Joel wrote in a Facebook post for their gay parenting blog DADsquared.
+"This is not how anyone deserves to be treated," Amador-Batten's husband, Joel, wrote in a Facebook post for their gay parenting blog DADsquared.

 "This is not something that should have happened in front of my son.
 This is not something that anyone should have to worry about happening to them on a flight just because someone might not like the looks of them."

-The incident began when flight attendants on a flight from Newark to Raleigh-Durham told police they observed a male passenger with his hands resting "near the genitals" of a boy, according to a Raleigh-Durham Airport Police Department report.
+The incident began when flight attendants on a flight from Newark to Raleigh-Durham told police they observed a male passenger with his hands resting "near the genitals" of a boy, according to a Raleigh-Durham International Airport police report.

 Amador-Batten, 53, was pulled aside and questioned by police when the flight landed.
 He told police that his son was afraid of flying and that he had his hand on the boy's lap to help him feel secure and go to sleep, according to the police report.